 - Glutamine is great for helping repair a leaky gut (for more on this, see my blog on Zonulin and Leaky Gut)

 Ultimately, you want to eat (and supplement) in a way that supports a healthy digestive system as the gut impacts the rest of the body.
 Clinically, no matter what a client comes to me for, we have to always ensure gut health is foundational to healing anything else.
 The condition of your digestive tract has implications on your weight, sleep, immune response, stress response, energy and hormones.
-If you need help getting to the body of some pesky symptoms, please reach out!
+If you need help getting to the root of some pesky symptoms, please reach out!
 We’d love to have you.

 1. Raak C, Ostermann T, Boehm K, Molsberger F. Regular Consumption of Sauerkraut and Its Effect on Human Health: A Bibliometric Analysis.
 Glob Adv Heal Med.
 2014. doi:10.7453/gahmj.2014.038